Skip to main content

 Headers

-Your API key will be issued to you by Student Beans, this is used in conjunction with your brand uid to authorize requests to the code tracking API.
+Your API key will be issued to you by Student Beans, this is used to authorize requests to the code tracking API.

 User Agent